Hypothesis: Everything is Leaf

 Works by Tamas Dezsö represent a heterogeneous assembly, a kind of Wunderkammer.
 Initially they are presented from a great distance and reach microscopic proximity: from a far off view of a forest taking shape from millions of leaves in graphic detail to the tiniest part of the surface of an enlarged leaf.
 The species of a plant can be identified even by its microscopic part, yet no two identical entities exist, even if they are of the same species.

 The title of the work quotes Johann Wolfgang von Goethe, who zealously researched the identity of plants and during his journeys he wrote in his diary: "Hypothesis: everything is leaf, and through this simplicity the greatest diversity becomes possible."
-Tamas Dezsö’s work is a collection of thought experiments whereby during the interpretation of the issues of identity, the question is emphatically raised whether it is possible to retune the anthropocentric approach which has marginalised vegetal existence for thousands of years.
+Tamas Dezsö’s work is a collection of thought experiments whereby during the interpretation of the issues of identity, the question is emphatically raised whether it is possible to retune the anthropocentric approach which has marginalized vegetal existence for thousands of years.
 Why does the many-million-year-old vegetal existence constantly surrounding us seem so unknown and alien to us?
 While the complete elimination of arbitrary, anthropocentric classification has become of vital importance, is it possible to understand the radical difference of plants when it still appears hopeless to accept difference between human beings?

 In relation to the ecological crisis it has become imperative that we handle plants in accordance with their significance, and alongside the troubling feeling of the constantly deepening delay, make serious efforts in order to understand not only human identity, but also the issues of fragile vegetal existence – and not merely because our own existence depends and relies on it.